OCA/account-invoicing/account_invoice_blocking/README.rst

 Usage
 =====

 You can set the No Follow-up flag on invoices.
+When the No Follow-up flag is setted the receivable and payable lines of the invoice are blocked.

 Known issues / Roadmap
 ======================